huggingface/hub-docs/docs/hub/datasets-file-names-and-splits.md

 ```

 In this simple case, you'll get a dataset with two splits: `train` (containing examples from `train.csv`) and `test` (containing examples from `test.csv`).

+If your dataset doesn't have any train/validation/test splits, feel free to use whatever file names you want.

 ## Splits